How to Differentiate Termites From Ants

-- Antenna - While both winged ants and termites in the adult, sexually mature stage are called alates, there are definite differences in their antenna structure, according to pest control experts in St Petersburg.
-The antennas of a winged ant are bent at right angles, giving them an elbow-like appearance.
-In contrast, the antenna of a termite are straighter and look more like a string of beads.
+While both winged ants and termites in the adult, sexually mature stage are called alates, there are definite differences in their antenna structure, according to pest control experts in St Petersburg.
+The antenna of a termite is straight and looks like a string of beads.
+In contrast, the antenna of a winged ant is bent at a right angle, giving them an elbow-like appearance.

-- Abdomen/Waist - An ant’s body is divided into three parts — head, thorax and abdomen— with a narrow, constricted waist.
+An ant’s body is divided into three parts — head, thorax, and abdomen— with a narrow, constricted waist.
 However, pest control specialists in St Petersburg point out that a termite has only two parts — head and body— with a broad waist and no indention.
 Also, a termite has a soft body while an ant’s body is hard and almost shell-like.